 3.2.4.6.
-Pipeline

-IPCC 1A3e NFR 1A3e i Last update: 22.03.10
+Pipeline IPCC 1A3e NFR 1A3e i Last update: 22.03.10

 Figures on natural gas used in turbines for pipeline transport at two separate facilities are reported annually from the Norwegian Petroleum Directorate to Statistics Norway.
 However, energy generation for pipeline transport also takes place at the production facilities.
+Specific data on consumption for transport are not available.
+Thus, the consumption at the two pipeline facilities does not give a correct picture of the activity in this sector.
 As a consequence, all emissions from pipelines are reported under NFR/IPCC 1A1.